-Falling out of love is sufficient grounds for divorce
+Falling out of love is not sufficient grounds for divorce

 Even if you and/or your partner have decided you no longer love each other, this alone is not enough to apply for a divorce.
 In order to move forward with the process, you must be able to demonstrate at least one of the following:

 - Your partner has committed adultery (although this becomes invalid if you continue to live with them for six months or more after you found out).

 - Unreasonable behaviour from your partner (as well as physical or verbal abuse this can include drunkenness, lack of affection or involvement in family life, or a refusal to contribute financially to the household despite having the means to do so).